Eldritch Instinct System Reference Document (v0.8)

 Landmark information is everything that is immediately visible when you enter a room.
 The Warden gives this kind of information to the players for free.

-Hidden information can only be learned if players specifically ask for it and directly interact with the fiction.
+Hidden information can only be learned if players specifically ask for it or directly interact with the fiction.
 It often comes at a cost: first, you probably have to spend some time to examine the object.
-Looking in the right place yields immediate results, but a general search of a room takes 1 turn (10 minutes).
+Looking in the right place yields immediate results, but a general search of a room takes about 15 minutes (roll the Agenda Die).
 Second, you expose your PC to risk as you have to be close enough to touch the object you want to investigate.

 Secret information always comes at a cost and there is a chance for failure.
-In general, information should almost never be secret.
+In Eldritch Instinct, information should almost never be secret.
 If players interact with the fictional world, they will get answers.

 Combat